 Email: jshay[at] ucmerced [dot] edu Website: jackieshay.com

-Dana Carper (Ph.D. candidate, August 2013-present).
+Dr. Dana Carper successfully defended her thesis on November 5, 2018.
+She’ll be with us until the end of the year, when she will start her postdoc position at Oak Ridge National Lab.
 Dana received a B.S. in Biological Sciences, from California State University Sacramento in 2011 and a M.S.
 Degree in Biological Sciences from California State University, where she focused on the microbial ecology of California vernal pools.
-She is investigating the factors that structure endophytic communities of pines.
+Her PhD thesis investigated the factors that structure endophytic communities of pines.

 Email: dcarper [at] ucmerced [dot] edu

-James Kupihea (Ph.D. student, August 2015-present).
+James Kupihea (Ph.D. candidate, August 2015-present).
 James joins us from Michigan State University, where he did his Master’s Thesis work in biogeochemistry.
 James holds a B.A. and a B.S. from Evergreen State College.
 At UC Merced, James has already been involved in our Dimensions of Biodiversity project on nitrogen fixation in conifers.
-As a Ph.D. candidate in Environmental Systems, James is planning to combine stable isotope analysis with molecular methods to gain a better understanding of this system.
+As a Ph.D. candidate in Environmental Systems, James combines acetylene reduction assay, stable isotope analysis, and molecular methods to gain a better understanding of this system.

 Email: jkupihea [at] ucmerced [dot] edu

-Jorge Montiel (Ph.D. student, August 2015-present) Jorge Montiel, joining us from Mexico City, is a PhD candidate in Environmental Systems.
+Jorge Montiel (Ph.D. candidate, August 2015-present) Jorge Montiel, joining us from Mexico City, is a PhD candidate in Environmental Systems.
 He is interested in researching the fungal communities of vernal pools.
 He obtained his B.S. in Biology from Metropolitan Autonomous University (UAM) and Master’s degree in Life Sciences in Environmental Biology from the Scientific Research and Higher Education Center of Ensenada (CICESE).
 His interests range from conservation biology, plant ecology, and mycology to small mammal studies with an emphasis in endangered species and habitats.

 Email: jmontielmolina [at] ucmerced [dot] edu